Halicarnassus: Hekatomnid dynasty

 Hecatomnus became king of Caria, at that time part of the Persian Empire, ruling from 404 BC to 358 BC and establishing the Hekatomnid dynasty.
 He left three sons, Mausolus, Idrieus and Pixodarus—all of whom—in their turn, succeeded him in the sovereignty; and two daughters, Artemisia and Ada, who were married to their brothers Mausolus and Idrieus.

 Mausolus moved his capital from Mylasa to Halicarnassus.
 His workmen deepened the city's harbor and used the dragged sand to make protecting breakwaters in front of the channel.

 On land they paved streets and squares, and built houses for ordinary citizens.
 And on one side of the harbor they built a massive fortified palace for Mausolus, positioned to have clear views out to sea and inland to the hills—places from where enemies could attack.
 On land, the workmen also built walls and watchtowers, a Greek–style theatre and a temple to Ares—the Greek god of war.
 Artemisia and Mausolus spent huge amounts of tax money to embellish the city.
 Mausolus and Artemisia had ruled over Halicarnassus and the region surrounding it for 24 years.
 They commissioned statues, temples and buildings of gleaming marble.
 When he died in 353 BC, his wife, sister and successor, Artemisia II of Caria, began construction of a magnificent tomb for him and herself on a hill overlooking the city.
 She died in 351 BC (of grief, according to Cicero, Tusculan Disputations 3.31).
 According to Pliny the Elder the craftsmen continued to work on the tomb after the death of their patron, "considering that it was at once a memorial of his own fame and of the sculptor's art," finishing it in 350 BC.
 This tomb of Mausolus came to be known as the Mausoleum, one of the seven wonders of the ancient world.

 Artemisia was succeeded by her brother Idrieus, who, in turn, was succeeded by his wife and sister Ada when he died in 344 BC.
 However, Ada was usurped by her brother Pixodarus in 340 BC.
 On the death of Pixodarus in 335 BC his son-in-law, a Persian named Orontobates, received the satrapy of Caria from Darius III of Persia.

 Alexander the Great and Ada of Caria

 When Alexander the Great entered Caria in 334 BC, Ada, who was in possession of the fortress of Alinda, surrendered the fortress to him.
 After taking Halicarnassus, Alexander handed back the government of Caria to her; she, in turn, formally adopted Alexander as her son, ensuring that the rule of Caria passed unconditionally to him upon her eventual death.

-During the siege of Halicarnassus the city was fired by the retreating Persians.
-As he was not able to reduce the citadel, Alexander was forced to leave it blockaded.
+During the siege of Halicarnassus the city was set ablaze by the retreating Persians who were under the command of Memnon.
+As he was not able to enter the citadel, Alexander was forced to leave it blockaded.
 The ruins of this citadel and moat are now a tourist attraction in Bodrum.